giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

-Service providers are starting to deploy computing capabilities across the network for hosting applications such as AR/VR, vehicle networks, IoT, AI training, among others.
+Service providers are starting to deploy computing capabilities across the network for hosting applications such as AR/VR, vehicle networks, IoT, and AI training, among others.
 In these distributed computing environments, knowledge about computing and communication resources is necessary to determine the proper deployment location of